VladimirBabin/emotions-tracker-app/README.md

 - Start each of the backend services from your IDE by starting the application or simply run `./mvnw spring-boot:run` from each of the services directories.

+## Achievements

+There were quite a few new take-outs for me.
+I’ve learned what event-driven architecture is and how it’s different from a monolith.
+In my application, the event-driven system built on communication between services via message broker has contributed to loose coupling between microservices, the system’s scalability, and resilience.

+Together with the benefits of microservices architecture comes higher complexity.
+To manage the system in new circumstances, I’ve also implemented such patterns as:
+- Gateway, allowing the client, or frontend service in my case, to communicate with the backend system as a whole;
+The gateway microservice, responsible for this functionality, opens a port on localhost:8000 and redirects the calls from the frontend to the relevant service.
+Apart from routing configuration, it contains CORS settings, restricting allowed requests to frontend origin and setting allowed HTTP methods.
+- Service discovery, enabling the services to register and be tracked as part of the whole system;
+- Load balancing, for balancing the load between the services, so that the system can become truly scalable;
+I've decided to use Consul because of its robustness and high compatibility with Spring Cloud.
+As a part of the system, Consul allows server-side service discovery approach and integrates with Spring Boot by keeping track of services' health status via the endpoints provided by Spring Boot Actuator.
+As for load balancing, I've taken advantage of the Spring Cloud Consul Discovery library, which allowed me to implement this feature by including the load balancer configurations in the Gateway microservice properties.
+- Externalised configuration, for keeping the configuration properties in one place and avoiding duplication;
+In the current implementation, Consul takes responsibility for centralised configuration by importing a JSON file with encoded configuration.
+This way I was able to add the Docker configuration and set the hostname for RabbitMQ and unique instance identifiers for running services.
+- Logs centralisation and distributed tracing, to make tracking of what’s happening across the system easier and lower complexity;
+The app has an additional logs microservice to keep track of logs in one place and enable distributed tracing.
+The logs from each of the services are appended by the log4j logger and sent to the logs RabbitMQ queue, which is then parsed by the logs service together with span ID and trace ID passed together with MDC (Mapped Diagnostic Context).
+- Containerisation, for running the system in multiple environments and avoiding going through multiple installation steps.

+Although the frontend part wasn’t the focus of the task, I also gained some experience in developing a frontend application with React, preserving loose coupling between components and services allowing reusability and high maintainability.